 Difficult economic times

 Brentwood Borough Council and its partners offer a range of services to help residents and businesses who might be struggling to cope if you are facing difficult economic times.

 Many organisations offer free and independent money advice such as the Citizens Advice Bureau, Shelter, Money Advice, and Step Change (formerly the Consumer Credit Counselling Service).
 These organisations can help you assess your financial situation and work out the best course of action for you.
 For details of organisations that can help, see Useful numbers.

 Remember, pay your priority debts first.
 There are some debts you need to pay first before others, because the consequences of not paying them can be severe.
 Your Council Tax, your rent or your mortgage are priority debts.
 Mortgage or rent debts are a priority as if you don’t pay these you could lose your home.
 Debt advisers can help you plan your budget and pay your priority debts first.
 They can make repayment arrangements with lower priority creditors.

 Maximise your income; are you getting all the money you're entitled to?

 You may be entitled to benefits or tax credits such as Pension Credit that you haven't claimed.
 Working Tax Credit is an in-work benefit, which is not just available to people with children.
 You might be able to get it if you work enough hours and are disabled or your income is low enough; even if you don't have children.
-You may be able to get Council Tax Benefit or Housing Benefit to help you pay your council tax and rent.
+You may be able to get Council Tax Support or Housing Benefit to help you pay your council tax and rent.
 You don't necessarily have to be out of work to get these benefits.
-You can talk to a Customer Service Adviser by calling the Benefits Helpline: 01277 312831 (Monday to Thursday: 9am –5pm, Friday 9am-4.30pm)
+You can talk to a Customer Service Adviser by calling the Benefits Helpline: 01277 312500 (Monday to Thursday: 9am –5pm, Friday 9am-4.30pm)

 You may be able to get help with your health costs such as prescription charges and dental costs.
 You may be able to claim help with education costs such as school meals and clothing.